 What can parents do?

 Digital media has become an everyday element in the lives of children and teenagers.
-The media opens a new world full of possibilities and relationships that can be fascinating to be a part of.
-Unfortunately, some children have experienced uncomfortable things online, and sometimes this is not addressed enough at home.
+This opens a new world full of possibilities and relationships that can be fascinating to be a part of.
+Unfortunately, some children have experienced uncomfortable things online, and sometimes this is talked about enough at home.

 We can have a positive impact on how children and teenagers feel about the digital world by being a good role model ourselves.
 We can also emphasize the positive side of being online, by highlighting interesting things and encouraging creation, such as reading, writing and making music and films.